mochi-hpc/benvolio/README.md

    $ ./tests/simple bv.svc

-4. cleanup.  the `bv_shutdown` tool is a simple client with only one job: ask the provider to shut itself down.
-Then we stop the prrte daemons with the '-terminate' command
+2. cleanup.  the `bv_shutdown` tool is a simple client with only one job: ask the provider to shut itself down.
+If necessary, we stop the prrte daemons with the '-terminate' command

     $ ./src/client/bv-shutdown bv.svc